-HRH Crown Princess Margarita
+HRH Crown Princess Margareta

 A childhood far from her native land

-Princess Margarita of Romania was born in Lausanne, Switzerland, on 26 March 1949.
+Princess Margareta of Romania was born in Lausanne, Switzerland, on 26 March 1949.
 She is the first daughter of Their Majesties King Michael and Queen Anne of Romania, born in exile, after King Michael was forced to abdicate in 1947, and is the Princess Heir Apparent of Romania.

-Princess Margarita spent her childhood in Great Britain and Switzerland, a simple, happy childhood, not very different from that of other children.
+Princess Margareta spent her childhood in Great Britain and Switzerland, a simple, happy childhood, not very different from that of other children.
 She was surrounded by the affection of her parents, of her grandmother, the Queen Mother Helen, and her four younger sisters: Helena, Irina, Sophie and Marie.
-As a child Princess Margarita spent long periods in Italy, at her grandmother’s, the Queen Mother Helen, and many holidays in Denmark, at her mother’s grandparents.
+As a child Princess Margareta spent long periods in Italy, at her grandmother’s, the Queen Mother Helen, and many holidays in Denmark, at her mother’s grandparents.
 Florence and Denmark will remain the childhood places of which she has the fondest memories.

-Princess Margarita found out about Romania from the stories of her father and grandmother, and from photographs.
+Princess Margareta found out about Romania from the stories of her father and grandmother, and from photographs.
 She was each time impressed by the solemnity of the moment when the Queen broadcast his New Year’s message to Romania on Radio Free Europe.
 The first thing she learned in Romanian was the Lord’s Prayer, which King Michael used to recite to his daughters every evening at bedtime.

-Margarita went to school in Italy and Switzerland and then to boarding school in Great Britain.
+Margareta went to school in Italy and Switzerland and then to boarding school in Great Britain.
 Returning to Switzerland at the age of fourteen, she attended the French Lycée.
 Philosophy, according to the Princess, was her favourite subject during lycée.

 Italy and Scotland – finding her own way